spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/spryker-middleware.md

 * `DynamicMapRule`.
 This rule lets you use the value from the payload as a key.
 * `ClosureMapRule`.
 This rule lets you use a custom function for the payload array.
 * `DynamicArrayMapRule`.
 This rule lets you use the value from the payload as a key and works with the payload as with an array with recursive calls.
 * `KeyMapeRule`.
-This simplest rule for the mapper that gets the value via the key from the payload.
+This simplest rule for the mapper that gets the value using the key from the payload.
 You can use the *. (period)* symbol as a key separator for getting value from the payload.

 You can check the examples of each rule in the following snippet.
 It's a final mapper example with examples of payload and their result.